uyar/calico/docs/tutorial.rst

        script:
          - expect: 'Enter radius(.*?):\s+'
          - send: '1'
          - expect: 'Area: 3.14(\d*)\r\n'      # timeout: 2
          - expect: _EOF_
        return: 0
        points: 10

-In this example, after sending the user input, Calico will wait for 2 seconds for the program to print the area.
+In this example, after sending the user input, Calico will wait 2 seconds for the program to print the area.
 If the program doesn't respond in that time, the stage will fail.
 To test it, add a sleep statement to the C code and run Calico in debug mode::